 Pioneering Surgical Techniques

-Jess H. Lonner, MD, an orthopaedic surgeon at the Rothman Institute at Jefferson and an Associate Professor of Orthopaedic Surgery, Joint and Knee Replacement at Thomas Jefferson University, was among the first surgeons in the country to perform a robotic-assisted orthopaedic surgery.
+Jess H. Lonner, MD, an orthopaedic surgeon at Rothman Orthopaedics at Jefferson Health and an Associate Professor of Orthopaedic Surgery, Joint and Knee Replacement at Thomas Jefferson University, was among the first surgeons in the country to perform a robotic-assisted orthopaedic surgery.
 For the past eight years, he has been at the forefront of clinical research, improving techniques of robotic-assisted and partial knee replacement surgeries.

 Patients who receive robotic-assisted partial knee replacement surgeries are able to recover in the comfort of their home, safely and more quickly.
 Compared to more conventional techniques of partial knee replacements, these surgeries allow greater precision of implant positioning and greater position of soft tissue balancing, which enhances the longer-term durability of the partial knee replacement.